cscart/docs/en/user_guide/settings/vendors.rst

 * **Vendors per page**—the number of vendors displayed on one page.

-* **Applying vendors must agree to terms and conditions**—if you enable this settings, then the customers who are applying for a vendor account will need to accept the terms and conditions.
+* **Applying vendors must agree to terms and conditions**—if you enable this setting, then the customers who are applying for a vendor account will need to accept the terms and conditions.
 This setting first appeared in Multi-Vendor 4.3.7.

 .. note::